Stephn-R/spring-boot-starter-war/README.md

 **gretty**

 Gretty is a feature-rich gradle plugin for running web-apps on embedded servlet containers.
 It supports Jetty versions 7, 8 and 9, Tomcat versions 7 and 8, multiple web-apps and many more.
 It wraps servlet container functions as convenient Gradle tasks and configuration DSL.

+**jackson**

+Jackson is a simple tool that allows you to send POJOs as JSON from the server to the client side.
+For an example of this, see the @RequestMapping for "/api/test" in the `com.base.starter.api` package.

 ## License